Hoang Hoa Tham Street

 Hoang Hoa Tham Street, also referred to as Bonsai Street is about 3.320 meters long

-The street runs through many political and cultural places of Hanoi such as Prime Minister’s Office, Bach Thao Park, Cinema Department office, Documentary Film Studio…
+The street is home to numerous important political and cultural landmarks in Hanoi, including the Prime Minister’s Office, Bach Thao Park, the Cinema Department office, and the Documentary Film Studio.

 Conversations (0)